kubeshop/botkube-docs/docs/configuration/executor/exec.md

 The `exec` executor plugin allows you to install and run CLI applications directly from chat (e.g., Slack, Discord, or Mattermost) without any hassle.

-The Helm plugin is hosted by the Botkube Cloud plugin repository and requires active Botkube Cloud account.
+The `exec` plugin is hosted by the Botkube Cloud plugin repository and requires active Botkube Cloud account.

 By default, the read-only `KUBECONFIG` is assigned.
 For enabling commands that require create, update or delete rules, you need to create specific (Cluster)Role and (Cluster)RoleBinding and reference it from plugin's `context` configuration.
 To learn more refer to the [RBAC section](../rbac.md).